 Specify the level of detail to be recorded by the illuminator's events.
 The default is 2.
 By default, illuminators have detail levels 1, 2, and 3.
 These levels may be customized, or custom details may be created, for any illuminator.
-The provided pthread illuminator has a custom detail level 0 that only traces pthread create().

-Using NightTrace With Illuminators
+Using NightTrace with Illuminators

 Illuminators have a NightTrace event map and, for each detail, a NightTrace format table, within them.
-The absolute path to these files are embedded in executables that have the illuminator linked in.
-If the main illuminator is used, the (possibly relative) path to the trace file is also embedded in the executable.
-The user may specify an executable on the ntrace command line, and NightTrace will extract these embedded paths and use them.
+The absolute path to these files are embedded in programs that have the illuminator linked in.
+If the main illuminator is used, the (possibly relative) path to the trace file is also embedded in the program.
+You may specify a program on the ntrace command line, and NightTrace will extract these embedded paths and use them.

-'''

-$ ntrace a.outAI
+\$ ntrace a.outAI

-'''